TimurMalkc/TimurMalkc/README.md

 ###

 <p align="left">✨I mostly code in Java and Python.
-I love learning about new fields of tech.
+I love learning about new fields of computer science.
 I wanna specialize in Full Stack development when i gradiaute</p>

 ###